Trusted WordPress tutorials, when you need them most.

 The WordPress block editor allows you to add content as blocks and then customize those blocks.
 For example, you might create a call to action using the Buttons block.

-Creating a reusable block in WordPress
+Create a pattern in WordPress

 However, you can also export these reusable blocks and then use them on other websites.
 This can save you a ton of time and effort if you own multiple sites or you are a WordPress development agency that creates sites for clients.